CleanBrowsing Android App

 • No Cleartext Traffic — All network communication is forced over HTTPS.
 Cleartext HTTP is blocked at the system level via Android's network security configuration.

-• Hashed PINs — User PINs are hashed with SHA-256 and a per-device random salt before storage.
+• Hashed PINs — User PINs are hashed using PBKDF2-SHA256 with 100,000 iterations and a per-device random salt.
 The PIN is never stored in plaintext.
+After 5 consecutive incorrect attempts, entry is locked out for 30 seconds.

 • Secure API Communication — API keys are transmitted via HTTP headers (not URL parameters) to prevent exposure in server logs and proxy caches.